skadio/balans/README.md

 ## License

-mab_alns is licensed under the [Apache License 2.0](LICENSE.md).
+BALNS is licensed under the [Apache License 2.0](LICENSE.md).

 ## Installation
-mab_alns requires Python 3.6+ and can be installed from the provided wheel file.
+BALNS requires Python 3.6+ and can be installed from the provided wheel file.

-1) Clone the repository (you can discard folders other than fidtone)
-2) Go to the fidtone directory
-3) Install from the wheel file

 ```
 $ git clone https://xxx